 Students must understand that this is a Spanish immersion program and should be prepared to speak Spanish at all times in the Center, and preferably in all contexts throughout the entire stay.
 Accordingly, there is a Spanish-only language pledge in the center that is strictly enforced by program staff and that students must sign.

 The program begins each semester with a required Seminario Cultural for which students will receive SPAN 216 credit.
+The course name is: Más allá de los estereotipos: Encuentros con la historia, sociedad, lengua y cultura de Sevilla.
+All students are required to take this course.
 Participants will engage in activities that combine intensive Spanish language study with the study of Spain and Andalusian history, art, and culture.
 The Seminario runs for several weeks prior to the start of classes and continues in a condensed form throughout the academic semester.
 Some components of the Seminario include: orientation to the Universidad de Sevilla, integration into homestay families, personalized language training and evaluation, explanation of course offerings, introduction to the language, anthropology, history, and art that will form the foundation for courses, volunteering at a local community organization, and guided nearby excursions.
 Each student develops a learning contract to establish personal goals and an activity plan to achieve those goals over the semester.
 Between in-class hours, projects, and experiential learning, the Seminario Cultural requires a similar workload to a regular course.

 Penn Abroad participants must maintain a full course load for their period of study abroad.
 Fall and spring semester students enroll in a total of five courses (cultural pro-seminar, one program course and three university courses.)
 Full year students are not required to repeat the cultural pro-seminar in the spring semester.
 The Center courses guarantee small classes and a format similar to courses taught at Penn, while most university courses are large lecture courses.
 Final course selection takes place at the beginning of the term, but students will begin a detailed process of determining possible course options prior to arrival in Sevilla.